 The size, scope, and timing of any purchases will be based on business, market, and other conditions and factors, including price, regulatory, and contractual requirements or consents, and capital availability.
 The repurchase program does not obligate the Company to acquire any particular amount of common stock and the program may be suspended, modified, or discontinued at any time at the Company's discretion without prior notice.
-Shares of stock repurchased under the program will be held as treasury shares.
-The Company temporarily suspended purchases under the share repurchase plan in March 2020 in response to the COVID-19 pandemic.
+Shares of stock repurchase plan in March 2020 in response to the COVID-19 pandemic.